Hundreds of musical artists send me their work each year.

 The above song “Use Me” by Bill Withers is a good example.
 We know he’s being used, but our mind starts to imagine how he was used.
 This is good art.

-If you still don’t know what I mean, please go and have a listen to the Bob Dylan masterpiece Highway 61 Revisited.
+A great example is Bob Dylan’s masterpiece Highway 61 Revisited.
 Dylan is the master of strong lyrical enigma.

 Putting out music means making yourself vulnerable, sharing your inner self and doing something original.

 Nature is always interesting.
 I’d much rather see one person with a guitar singing an honest ballad about their experience on earth than a full band fronting about girls and cars.

 Having technical skills is key, but if there’s no personal story or unique emotion in your songs they’ll likely be dull.
 Real music needs passion and risk-taking.

 There are thousands of bands that sound like The Who but are not as good.
 As a DJ I will always play the original band.

 Lack of originality is close to copying, but more about creating a unique brand to promote.

 In Seattle alone there are probably thousands of rock bands.
 Most of them seem to be made up of four black-clad guys who sound kind of like Gang of Four.